myl989/KawaiiLang/README.md

 <h1>Have you gotten sick and tired of normal programming language syntax?
 Have you ever wanted to code like your favourite anime girl or guy?</h1>

 Come on, looking at programming syntax for long periods of time is really dehumanizing.
 But programming is nice!
 Can there not be a way to release your inner anime protag while big-braining game development, website making, or maybe some neural networks?
 Well, no, because KawaiiLang sucks, but it's at least one way of not dying of too much `if`s and `else`s, `while`s and `for`s, and who knows?
-Maybe it will increase the number of weebs in the game?
+Maybe it will increase the number of weebs doing programming?

 (KawaiiLang is probably gonna be useless, but screw it I'm making this anyways.)